-Learn more about your data using the analyze section of the Cube spreadsheet add-on to drill down on a value or validate your table.
+Learn more about your data using the analyze section of the Spreadsheet add-on to drill down on a value or validate your table.

 An API is a set of protocols that allow software systems to integrate and communicate with one another.
 Cube uses a secure API that connects to your source systems and mirrors your source data within Cube so you can use data from multiple sources in your financial planning.

 Attributes are additional metadata associated with each transaction or row in your spreadsheet.
-Set attributes automatically using a detailed source system integration or on demand when publishing data to Cube using the Cube spreadsheet add-on.
+Set attributes automatically using a detailed source system integration or on demand when publishing data to Cube using the Spreadsheet add-on.
 View attributes by drilling into a value to see detailed transactions or rows.

-See a summary of changes with the mini audit trail in the Cube spreadsheet add-on.
-Use the audit trail in the Cube web portal to view all changes to your data, including the event type, when it occurred, who made the change, and additional in-depth details.
+See a summary of changes with the mini audit trail in the Spreadsheet add-on.
+Use the audit trail in the Web portal to view all changes to your data, including the event type, when it occurred, who made the change, and additional in-depth details.
 Use

 Plan for expected expenses and use those in your financial planning by organizing your budgets under the Scenario dimension.

-The Cube spreadsheet add-on pulls data from Cube into your spreadsheet using the dimensions in a range's rows and columns.
-Choose a pre-built range, create one from scratch, or open a template in the add-on’s build section.
+The Spreadsheet add-on pulls data from Cube into your spreadsheet using the dimensions in a range's rows and columns.
+Choose a pre-built range, create one from scratch, or open a template in the Spreadsheet add-on’s build section.

 Chart of Accounts (COA)

-Define your Chart of Accounts structure under the Account, Department, and other dimensions in the Cube web portal.
+Define your Chart of Accounts structure under the Account, Department, and other dimensions in the Web portal.
 Organize and map the hierarchy so child accounts roll up to the appropriate parent account and appear in the correct order.

-A Cube value refers to the data stored in your Cube after all mappings, translations, and calculations occur.
-This value is what you fetch or publish when using the Cube spreadsheet add-on.
-A Cube value can be a single value or a rollup of multiple values.
+A Cube Value refers to the data stored in your Cube after all mappings, translations, and calculations occur.
+This value is what you fetch or publish when using the Spreadsheet add-on.
+A Cube Value can be a single value or a rollup of multiple values.

 You likely already have a package or a template you use for financial reporting.
-You can Cubify or update this package or template to match Cube dimension names for easy fetching and publishing with the Cube spreadsheet add-on.
+You can Cubify or update this package or template to match Cube dimension names for easy fetching and publishing with the Spreadsheet add-on.

-Build and save dashboards of charts and KPIs in the Cube web portal to display your Cube data visually.
+Build and save dashboards of charts and KPIs in the Web portal to display your Cube data visually.

-Download your Cube data as a CSV or Excel file from the Cube web portal using the data exporter.
+Download your Cube data as a CSV or Excel file from the Web portal using the data exporter.